 AJ: You most get pitched all the time, and you mentioned earlier you have some advisor positions with some startups.
 What have been some of the most successful pitches, in your experience?
 How do people stand above the rest?

-TIM: Let’s see, experiments I’ve wanted to try but haven’t been able to.
+Tim: Let’s see, experiments I’ve wanted to try but haven’t been able to.
 Well, there are two that come to mind.
-So, one is genetic modifications, like gene therapy for increase in muscle mass, things like that.
-I know at least one UFC fighter went to China and gained — he’s already two fifty plus and gained thirty pounds of muscle in about twenty-eight days with really targeted gene therapy.
+So one is genetic modifications, like gene therapy for increase in muscle mass, things like that.
+I know at least one UFC fighter went to China and gained — he’s already 250+ and gained thirty pounds of muscle in about 28 days with really targeted gene therapy.

 AJ: Holy cow.

 Tim: That’s, I think, the future of doping in a lot of respects.
 I know, obviously, a ton about that.